jancami/edibles/README.md

-# edibles-lips
+# edibles
-Software for EDIBLES and LIPS data analysis.
+Software for EDIBLES data analysis and plotting.